House speeding to impeach Trump for Capitol 'insurrection'

 There is precedent for pursuing impeachment after an official leaves office.
 In 1876, during the Ulysses Grant administration, War Secretary William Belknap was impeached by the House the day he resigned, and the Senate convened a trial months later.
 He was acquitted.

-Nebraska Sen. Ben Sasse said he would take a look at any articles that the House sent over.
-Illinois Rep. Adam Kinzinger, a frequent Trump critic, said he would "vote the right way" if the matter were put in front of him.
+Sen. Ben Sasse, R-Neb., said he would take a look at any articles that the House sent over.
+Rep. Adam Kinzinger, R-Ill., a frequent Trump critic, said he would "vote the right way" if the matter were put in front of him.

-Cicilline, leader of the House effort to draft impeachment articles, tweeted Monday that "we now have the votes to impeach," including 213 cosponsors and private commitments.
+Cicilline, leader of the House effort, tweeted Monday that "we now have the votes to impeach," including 213 cosponsors and private commitments.

 (0) comments